Contributing¶

 CLI and configuration as primary abstractions¶

-The repomatic CLI and its [tool.repomatic] configuration in pyproject.toml are the project’s primary interfaces.
-Everything else (reusable workflows, templates, label definitions) is a delivery mechanism.
-Implement new features in the CLI first; workflows call the CLI, not the reverse.
-Documentation leads with what the CLI does and how to configure it.
+The repomatic CLI and its [tool.repomatic] configuration are the project’s primary interfaces; everything else (workflows, templates, labels) is a delivery mechanism.
+Implement features in the CLI first; workflows call the CLI, not the reverse.
+Documentation leads with the CLI and its configuration.

 Linting and formatting¶

 Linting and formatting are automated via GitHub workflows.
-Developers needn’t run these manually but should make a best effort; pushing triggers the workflows, which catch issues and handle the nitpicking.
+Developers needn’t run them manually; pushing triggers the workflows, which catch issues and handle the nitpicking.

 Registry types own their query logic¶

 Enums and dataclasses that carry metadata should also carry the methods that interpret it.
-When callers need to make a decision based on a field (scope, format, config key), the logic belongs on the type, not scattered across call sites.
+When callers decide based on a field (scope, format, config key), the logic belongs on the type, not scattered across call sites (RepoScope.matches(...), NativeFormat.serialize(...), Component.is_enabled(config)).
+When adding a field, ask: will callers branch on this value?
+If yes, add a method.
+When fixing duplicated conditionals that interpret the same field, the fix is a method, not a helper elsewhere.

 Scope exclusions are defaults, not absolutes¶

-RepoScope restrictions and [tool.repomatic] exclude entries only apply during bare repomatic init (no CLI arguments).
-Naming a component on the CLI, or listing it in [tool.repomatic] include, bypasses both scope and user-config exclusions, letting workflows materialize out-of-scope configs at runtime and users opt into scope-restricted items.
+RepoScope restrictions and [tool.repomatic] exclude entries apply only during bare repomatic init (no CLI arguments): naming a component on the CLI, or listing it in [tool.repomatic] include, bypasses both, letting workflows materialize out-of-scope configs and users opt into scope-restricted items.
 Config key exclusions (config_key fields) always apply: the user’s [tool.repomatic] config is authoritative for feature flags.

 Keep logic in Python, not workflow YAML¶

-Push anything beyond trivial wiring out of workflow YAML and into the CLI/library.
-Rather than duplicating if: conditions across workflow steps, compute them once in repomatic metadata and reference the result.
-Rather than hand-maintaining workflow content, generate or reshape it in Python: repomatic.github.workflow_sync._render_publish_pypi_job derives each downstream publish-pypi job from the canonical release.yaml instead of a separately maintained YAML fragment.
-Python is generic, testable, and under our control; GitHub Actions YAML is platform-specific, brittle, and stringly-typed, so shrinking the GHA-specific surface also eases a future migration to (or addition of) another CI platform.
-A tested generator that fails loudly beats a static YAML artifact that duplicates generatable content and can silently drift.
+Push anything beyond trivial wiring out of workflow YAML into the CLI/library.
+Rather than duplicating if: conditions across steps, compute them once in repomatic metadata and reference the result.
+Rather than hand-maintaining workflow content, generate it in Python (see repomatic.github.workflow_sync for the rationale and the publish-pypi example): a tested generator that fails loudly beats a static artifact that can silently drift.

 Defensive workflow design¶

-GitHub Actions workflows face frequent race conditions, eventual consistency, and partial failures.
-Prefer a belt-and-suspenders approach: multiple independent mechanisms for correctness rather than a single guarantee.
-If a job depends on external state (tags, published packages, API availability), add a fallback or graceful default, and make operations idempotent where possible so re-runs are safe.
+GitHub Actions workflows face race conditions, eventual consistency, and partial failures.
+Prefer belt-and-suspenders: multiple independent correctness mechanisms over a single guarantee.
+If a job depends on external state (tags, published packages, API availability), add a fallback or graceful default and make operations idempotent so re-runs are safe.

 Note

-Release-specific workflow design rationale for the kdeldycke/repomatic package itself (workflow_run checkout pitfall, immutable releases, concurrency strategies, freeze/unfreeze commit structure) lives in docs/upstream-development.md § Release checklist and the linked release engineering page.
-Downstream repos defining their own release flow can borrow these patterns but are not bound by them.
+Release-specific design rationale for kdeldycke/repomatic (the workflow_run checkout pitfall, immutable releases, concurrency, freeze/unfreeze structure) lives in docs/upstream-development.md § Release checklist.
+Downstream repos with their own release flow can borrow it but aren’t bound by it.

 Idempotency by default¶

-Workflows and CLI commands must be safe to re-run: the same command twice with the same inputs produces the same result, with no errors or unwanted side effects (duplicate tags, duplicate PR comments, redundant file modifications).
+Workflows and CLI commands must be safe to re-run: the same command twice with the same inputs produces the same result, with no errant side effects (duplicate tags or PR comments, redundant file writes).
+Use --skip-existing or equivalent guards when creating resources; check for existing state before writing (skip an admonition already present, skip a PR that already exists for the branch); prefer upsert over create-only; make file-modifying operations convergent (re-applying is a no-op).

-When idempotency is not achievable, document the reason in a comment or docstring explaining what side effects occur on re-runs and why they are acceptable or unavoidable.
+When idempotency is not achievable, document in a comment or docstring what side effects occur on re-runs and why they are acceptable.

 Skip and move forward, don’t rewrite history¶